 You can begin with nonsense words (use whatever consonant and vowel sounds children know already) and integrate real words too!
-Children should say each individual sound (segment), then stretch the sounds together (blend), and then quickly read the word.
+Children should say each individual sound (segment), then stretch the sounds together (continuously blend), and then quickly read the word.

 Since vowels sounds are usually very difficult for students to master (especially the tricky /e/ and /i/), I like to make sure to teach one or two vowel sounds at a time until students have them mastered.

 To reinforce the vowel sounds I’ve taught, I use only CVC words with those specific vowels.
 That is why I’ve designed and organized these free CVC worksheets by vowel sound.

 So, if you’ve only taught letters ‘o’ and ‘a,’ you can easily use only words with those sounds.
 As you teach additional vowel sounds, you can then print and add more flashcards for targeted practice.